Dioarya/xox/README.md

-this is just a personal project idk i just wanted to upload it to the internet through.
+this is just a personal project idk i just wanted to upload it to the internet through github pages..